-I have been headboard shopping for a while it and it can be hard to find just what you want and hard to shell out all those big bucks when you do!
-That is why I love the idea to make a headboard.
+I have been headboard shopping for a while it and it can be hard to find just what you want.
+It can be even harder to shell out all those big bucks when you do!
+That is why I love the idea to make your own headboard.
 I am so glad to share with you this headboard diy project that can both be customized to fit your decor and save you some money!
-I got the idea for this from Home & Family and I have been given permission from them to print a tutorial for Ken Wingard‘s DIY headboard.
-This headboard diy project will only cost you about $90 and take about half a day!
+I got the idea for this from Home & Family and I have been given permission from them to print a tutorial for Ken Wingard‘s DIY upholstered headboard.
+This cheap DIY headboard project will only cost you about $90 and take about 4 hours!
 Home & Family airs weekdays at 10 am on the Hallmark Channel.
 You can click the link to see episodes and clips.

 DIY Headboard Supplies: